ModernHumanAnatomy/MHACapstone/docs/initial-steps.md

     ---

-    :four: Sign up for the Canvas Site that matches your timeline.
-You can find links to Canvas self-enrollment on the on the [Assignments page](assignments.md).
-Submit the completed Capstone Authorization Packet as the first assignment on the Canvas Site
+    :four: Sign up for the [Canvas Site](canvasSites.md) that matches your timeline.
+Submit the completed Capstone Authorization Packet as the first assignment on your selected Canvas Site.

 -   :material-pyramid: **Register for Capstone**